LeetLLM

 TelemetryLog latency, tokens, status, and failure reason.

-PrivacyRedact or avoid logging sensitive fields.
+PrivacyRedact or avoid logging customer fields.

 Notice the two outputs: